Tutorial 14: HuggingFace Integration

 fdl flodl-hf example distilbert-embed # also: distilbert-classify / -ner / -qa

 Each example downloads a real fine-tune, runs a small pinned batch, and prints top labels, entities, or extracted spans.
+ALBERT, XLM-RoBERTa, and DeBERTa-v2 are exercised through auto-classify and through the _live integration tests; per-family example binaries for those three are on the next ergonomics pass.

 Further reading